kennt/bridgesim/README.md

 * __Minimize the total time moving forward__

 	When moving the light forward, use the two slowest people to cross the bridge.
-Because the speed is limited to the slower person, move with the next slowest person.
+Because the speed is limited to the slower person, move with the next slowest person (thus saving us the cost of moving the next slowest person).
 This is only used if we can use a faster person to move backwards.

 * __Minimize the time moving backward__